Diana, Princess of Wales: Divorce

-Journalist Martin Bashir interviewed Diana for the BBC current affairs show Panorama.
+The journalist Martin Bashir interviewed Diana for the BBC current affairs show Panorama.
 The interview was broadcast on 20 November 1995.
 Diana discussed her own and her husband's extramarital affairs.
-Referring to Charles's relationship with Camilla, she said: "Well, there were three of us in this marriage, so it was a bit crowded."
+Referring to Charles's relationship with Parker Bowles, she said: "Well, there were three of us in this marriage, so it was a bit crowded."
 She also expressed doubt about her husband's suitability for kingship.
-Authors Tina Brown, Sally Bedell Smith, and Sarah Bradford support Diana's admission in the interview that she had suffered from depression, "rampant bulimia" and had engaged numerous times in the act of self mutilation; the show's transcript records Diana confirming many of her mental health problems, including that she had "hurt [her] arms and legs".
+The authors Tina Brown, Sally Bedell Smith, and Sarah Bradford support Diana's admission in the interview that she had suffered from depression, bulimia and had engaged numerous times in the act of self-harm; the show's transcript records Diana confirming many of her mental health problems.
 The combination of illnesses from which Diana herself said she suffered resulted in some of her biographers opining that she had borderline personality disorder.
 It was later revealed that Bashir had used forged bank statements to win Diana and her brother's trust to secure the interview, falsely indicating people close to her had been paid for spying.
+Lord Dyson conducted an independent inquiry into the issue and concluded that Bashir had "little difficulty in playing on [Diana's] fears and paranoia", a sentiment that was shared by Diana's son William.

 The interview proved to be the tipping point.
 On 20 December, Buckingham Palace announced that the Queen had sent letters to Charles and Diana, advising them to divorce.
-The Queen's move was backed by the Prime Minister and by senior Privy Counsellors, and, according to the BBC, was decided after two weeks of talks.
+The Queen's move was backed by Prime Minister John Major and by senior privy counsellors, and, according to the BBC, was decided after two weeks of talks.
 Charles formally agreed to the divorce in a written statement soon after.
 In February 1996, Diana announced her agreement after negotiations with Charles and representatives of the Queen, irritating Buckingham Palace by issuing her own announcement of the divorce agreement and its terms.
 In July 1996, the couple agreed on the terms of their divorce.
 This followed shortly after Diana's accusation that Charles's personal assistant Tiggy Legge-Bourke had aborted his child, after which Legge-Bourke instructed her solicitor Peter Carter-Ruck to demand an apology.
-Diana's private secretary Patrick Jephson resigned shortly before the story broke, later writing that she had "exulted in accusing Legge-Bourke of having had an abortion".
+Diana's private secretary Patrick Jephson resigned shortly before the story broke, later writing that Diana had "exulted in accusing Legge-Bourke of having had an abortion".
 The rumours of Legge-Bourke's alleged abortion were apparently spread by Martin Bashir as a means to gain his Panorama interview with Diana.